openframeworks/ofSite/_documentation/3d/ofMesh.markdown

 _description: _

-Get the vector that contains all of the colors of the mesh, if it has any.
+Returns the vector that contains all of the colors of the mesh, if it has any. (read only)